 The program is course-based and includes a one-semester research experience.
-Students who are interested in additional research training may pursue independent study and/or a master's thesis under the sponsorship of a department faculty member.
+Students who are interested in additional experiential learning may pursue independent study or a master's thesis under the sponsorship of a department faculty member.

 Applicants should consult the graduate admission resources on the Roosevelt University website for information on the application process.
 The graduate program director and department faculty members will evaluate each applicant's individual record of academic achievement, professional experience, and self-assessment.
 Weakness in one or more areas of preparation will not preclude a positive admission decision.
-Admissions decisions are at the discretion of the graduate program director.
+Admissions decisions are at the discretion of the graduate program director and department chair.

 - Graduate application: Application to the College of Arts & Sciences at Roosevelt University.

 - Official transcript(s): Applicants must request official transcripts from all undergraduate and graduate institutions attended.
 Coursework completed outside the U.S. requires a foreign credential evaluation.